 BTPP's Guiding Principles

-Both BTPP's Charity and Trainings arose out of a conviction that all children have a right to be able to access therapy and other essential services delivered by well-trained therapists and professionals.
+Both BTPP's Charity and Training arose out of a conviction that all children have a right to be able to access therapy and other essential services delivered by well-trained therapists and professionals.
 BTPP believe that this is true for all children and for those who care for them, particularly so for the most disadvantaged and needy children in the West Midlands.

 A Brief History

-BTPP was set up by Shirley Truckle (RIP) in 1986. and it’s existence and development is down to the'chutzpah', hard work, skill, capacity and commitment of Shirley Truckle, ably supported by her husband Brian.
+BTPP was set up by Shirley Truckle (RIP) in 1986.
+It’s existence and development is down to the'chutzpah', hard work, skill, capacity and commitment of Shirley Truckle, ably supported by her husband Brian.
 Simply put, BTPP would not be in existence were it not for their determination and generosity of their time and spirit.

 When Shirley and Brian moved to Birmingham from the Tavistock Clinic there had been an infant observation course run by Dr Linda Winkley, Child and Adolescent Psychiatrist, who had recruited Barbara Forryan and Beta Copley, both Child Psychotherapists, to teach in Birmingham.